sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

 import "C"
 {% endhighlight %}

-The #cgo directive includes a compiler flag -lm that brings in some math functionality used by mpc in its internal functions workings.
+The #cgo directive includes a compiler flag -lm that brings in some math functionality used by mpc in its internal workings.
 This line is optional on some setups, but not on others.
 For example, Travic CI will [fail](https://travis-ci.org/sunzenshen/go-build-your-own-lisp/builds/54618585) until that dependency is [resolved](https://travis-ci.org/sunzenshen/go-build-your-own-lisp/builds/54650990),